openpracticelibrary/openpracticelibrary/content/practice/empathy-mapping.md

 ## What is it?

 * A tool to capture and visualise what key stakeholders are sensing when in a particular context or completing a set of tasks.
+* A way to form a better understanding of users and build personas
 * The information is captured directly from interviews, observation and other facilitated conversation exercises.
 * Senses captured can include what the person is seeing, thinking, doing and feeling with information captured on a big visible chart.

 ## Why use it?